what we do works

-We know that increasing young men’s resilience improves their overall wellbeing and their ability to grow and get through the tougher times in life.
-We also know that it improves relationships - with their family, with their partner, and with their classmates or work colleagues.
+Increasing young men’s resilience improves their overall wellbeing and their ability to grow and get through the tougher times in life.
+We also know that it improves relationships – with their family, with their partner, and with their classmates or work colleagues.
+Martin Fisk, CEO

-We know that the work we do in helping young guys then has a ripple effect on the community; it contributes to reducing crime, family violence, anti-social behaviour, isolation - even suicide.
-It has never been more important to increase the resilience of our young people than it is in 2020.
+We know that the work we do in helping young guys has a ripple effect on the community; it contributes to reducing crime, family violence, anti-social behaviour, isolation – even suicide.
+It has never been more important to increase the resilience of our young people than it is right now.

 Every six months we survey teachers, principals, parents, and young guys (over 18) on the impact our programs have had on everyone involved, whether directly or indirectly.